US arrests Mexican immigrant 'dreamer' in Seattle

 Attorneys for Ramirez challenged his detention in federal court in Seattle Monday, arguing the arrest violates his constitutional rights to live and work in this country without the fear of arrest and deportation so long as he satisfies DACA requirements.

-“Trust in our government depends upon the Executive Branch keeping its word,” Ramirez attorney Mark Rosenbaum, director of Public Counsel’s Opportunity Under Law Project, said in a statement.
+“Trust in our government depends upon the Executive Branch keeping its word,” Rosenbaum, director of Public Counsel’s Opportunity Under Law Project, said in a statement.
 “Bait and switch sullies the integrity of our nation’s core values.”

-Emily Langley, a spokeswoman for the US attorney’s office in Seattle, said Tuesday afternoon it would be premature to comment on the lawsuit.
+Emily Langlie, a spokeswoman for the US attorney’s office in Seattle, said Tuesday afternoon it would be premature to comment on the lawsuit.

 Recent sweeps by U.S. immigration agents across multiple states have netted some immigrants with no criminal records, a departure from enforcement actions in the last decade.
 Under the Obama administration, agents focused more narrowly on individuals who posed a security or public safety threat.

-Note: This story has been changed to reflect the correct spelling of Emily Langlie’s last name.